DNS · TXT

 How long does a TXT record take to update?

 Like all DNS changes, a new TXT record can take anywhere from a few minutes to 48 hours to update across the internet.
-This depends entirely on your domain's TTL (Time to Live) settings.
+This depends on your domain's TTL (Time to Live) settings.
 Lowering your TTL before making a change speeds up the process.

 What is an SPF record?